-- Grammar: Specifically, it is important to look at the grammatical skill set that your class is currently working on.
+It’s important to focus on the specific grammatical skill set that your class is currently working on.
 This will help you to prioritize corrections rather than filling an entire paper with red pen!
-It is not the end of the world if students are not correctly using tenses they never learned.
-But they do need to master the skills you are actively teaching.
+It’s not the end of the world if students aren’t correctly using tenses they never learned.
+But they do need to master the skills you’re actively teaching.

 This shows students what they are doing well and gives them a specific skill to improve, along with an opportunity to practice it.

-- Do not be afraid to use underlining and highlighting or even draw small stars or other marks.
-It is also helpful to have consistent abbreviations that show students what kind of corrections they need to make.
+It’s helpful to have direct marks such as consistent abbreviations that tell students what kind of corrections they need to make.
 Perhaps something like “sp” for spelling, “vt” for verb tense, “pr” for preposition, “wc” for word choice and “ar” for article.

-Not only does this technique clue students in to the specific changes they need to make, it helps train their eyes to pick out errors in written texts.
+Not only does this technique clue students into the changes they need to make, but it also helps train their eyes to pick out errors in written texts.

-Sitting down with a student one-on-one is a great chance to give individual feedback and can help students with:
+Sitting down with a student one-on-one is a great chance to discuss that student’s specific goals, challenges, and learning style.

-- Strategy.
-This is a smart time to look at some of the bigger goals students might have for the class.
+A one-on-one conversation is a smart time to look at some of the bigger goals students might have for the class.
 Perhaps they want to master conversational English because they are planning to study abroad in England and want to be able to communicate effectively.
-Highlighting what students want out of the class is a good first step, and then you can discuss strategy for getting there.
+Highlighting what students want out of the class is a good first step, and then you can discuss strategies for getting there.

-- Discuss with students how they are studying, what their priorities are and what they spend less time on.
+Discuss with students how they are studying and what they spend less time on.
 This will help quickly identify problem areas and how to address them.

-- Identify whether students’ studying habits match their learning style.
 In any given class, you will have some visual learners who need to associate new vocabulary with images, conceptual learners who rely on mnemonics and creative learners who need to apply lessons in their own way.
-Speak one-on-one with your students to identify their learning styles and discuss whether they are studying in a way that matches them.
+Speak one-on-one with your students to identify their learning styles and discuss whether they’re studying in a way that matches them.

 Getting down the correct pronunciation of a new language can be challenging even for those who have studied it for years.
 Taking every opportunity to improve pronunciation as early as possible will help students succeed and eliminate some of the uncertainty of, “Am I saying this right?”